21593530/Cloud-Web-Application-Assessment/app/README.md

 PhonoTrail Studio began as a frontend-only Assessment 1 project and is now a database-backed full-stack application for Assessment 2.
 It combines the original teacher-facing Wordle and Word Search builders with Prisma/SQLite persistence, Zod validation, and Next.js API routes.

 See the root [README.md](../README.md) for full setup, API, and Docker instructions.
-See [Assessment2_Plan.md](./Assessment2_Plan.md) for the phase-by-phase implementation plan and evidence log, [ASSESSMENT_NOTES.md](./ASSESSMENT_NOTES.md) for the rubric/feedback alignment, and [REFERENCES.md](./REFERENCES.md) for the APA 7 sources and AI acknowledgement.
+See [REFERENCES.md](./REFERENCES.md) for the APA 7 sources and AI acknowledgement.

 ## Included pages